EmparYahui/urban-oer-chinese/README.md

 Liu Zhou, Empar Yahui (2026).
 *Urban Linguistic Landscape OER for Task- and Project-Based Chinese Learning (A1–A2).* GitHub repository.

+DOI (via Zenodo): will be assigned upon release.

 ---

 ## 🔓 License